NavigationContentFooter

 3. Click the link Please click here to check if your shop supports HTTPS.
 You are redirected to a secure HTTPS connection.

 4. Enable HTTPS connections by clicking on the corresponding button.
-By default, PrestaShop uses HTTPS only on the member and checkout section.
+By default, PrestaShop uses HTTPS only on the member and checkout sections.
 If you want to use HTTPS on all pages, enable the option by clicking on the corresponding button.
 Then validate the configuration by clicking on Save at the bottom of the page.

 Your e-commerce site now uses secure HTTPS for connections, and you can start adding products to your online shop.